Two Strategies for a Quick Website Refresh

 I suggest you also have a couple of couple images of you looking directly at the camera, you working and a sneak peek to your personality.

-Those are my two big tips for a website refresh in 2020.
+Those are my two big tips for a website refresh.

 Hop on over and check out your website.
 How does it stack up for the new year?